 The following key actions should be outlined in the zero-tolerance policy:

-(Actions 1 through 3 adapted from Statement from The GRACE Board of Directors December 7, 2016)
+(Actions 1 through 3 below are adapted from Statement from The GRACE Board of Directors December 7, 2016)

 Create an Environment Where Abuse isn’t a Taboo Subject

-After ensuring that your church is in fact a safe place, make it clear to the members that your ministry is a place where abuse victims can come for healing without judgment.
+After investing efforts to cultivate a safer environment for your ministry, continuously work to create a community where abuse victims can seek healing without encountering judgmental behavior.
 The Bible does not shy away from abuse, even rape.
 When issues of abuse appear in scripture, use that opportunity to address the issue clearly.
 If situations arise in the news concerning abuse in another church, consider using that as an opportunity to pray collectively and express solidarity with the victims.
 If you offer free pamphlets with the gospel or have a church bookstore, consider making pamphlets or books on abuse available.

 ClergySexualMisconduct.com